Azure/bicep-types-az/generated/monitor/microsoft.insights/2016-03-01/types.md

 * **serviceUri**: string: the service uri to Post the notification when the alert activates or resolves.

-## RuleEmailAction
-### Properties
-* **customEmails**: string[]: the list of administrator's custom email addresses to notify of the activation of the alert.
-* **odata.type**: 'Microsoft.Azure.Management.Insights.Models.RuleEmailAction' (Required): specifies the type of the action.
-There are two types of actions: RuleEmailAction and RuleWebhookAction.
-* **sendToServiceOwners**: bool: Whether the administrators (service and co-administrators) of the service should be notified when the alert is activated.

-## RuleWebhookAction
-### Properties
-* **odata.type**: 'Microsoft.Azure.Management.Insights.Models.RuleWebhookAction' (Required): specifies the type of the action.
-There are two types of actions: RuleEmailAction and RuleWebhookAction.
-* **properties**: [RuleWebhookActionProperties](#rulewebhookactionproperties): the dictionary of custom properties to include with the post operation.
-These data are appended to the webhook payload.
-* **serviceUri**: string: the service uri to Post the notification when the alert activates or resolves.

 ## RuleWebhookActionProperties
 ### Properties
 ### Additional Properties